rency1994/Jupyter-notebook-main-project/README.md

 # Dataset
  dataset contains the following columns:

-. employee_id: Unique identifier for each employee
+. 'employee_id': Unique identifier for each employee

-. name: Name of the employee
+. 'name': Name of the employee

-. age: Age of the employee
+. 'age': Age of the employee

-. position: Position held by the employee
+. 'position': Position held by the employee

-. team: Team to which the employee belongs
+. 'team': Team to which the employee belongs

-. salary: Salary of the employee
+. 'salary': Salary of the employee

-. height: Height of the employee (contains incorrect data)
+. 'height': Height of the employee (contains incorrect data)

-. gender: Gender of the employee
+. 'gender': Gender of the employee

-. date_of_joining: Date when the employee joined the company
+. 'date_of_joining': Date when the employee joined the company

 # Objectives
   Preprocess the dataset: